timops/chef-repo-1/cookbooks/csinstaller/README.md

   * `end_ip`
   * `clusters`

+Clusters

 * `node['zone']['pods']['clusters]` - A Pod can contain several Clusters.
 A cluster consists of one or more hypervisor hosts and primary storage

-Attributes include (Current support restricted to VMWare) -
+Attributes include (Current support restricted to VMWare):

   * `hypervisor`
   * `username`